-Key/CSP Name Description Manufacturer's Integrity Certificate (MIC) 4096-bit RSA public key certificate corresponding to the Manufacturer's Integrity Key (MIK) held at SafeNet.
-Used in verifying Hardware Origin Certificates (HOCs), which are generated in response to a customer function call to provide proof of hardware origin.
-Stored as plaintext in flash.
-Manufacturers Verification Key (MVK) 4096-bit Public key counterpart to the Manufacturer's Signature Key (MSK) held at SafeNet.
-Used to verify the digital signature on a firmware update image.
-Stored in flash as plaintext.
-Device Authentication Key (DAK) 2048-bit RSA private key used for a specific PKI implementation requiring assurance that a key or a specific action originated within the hardware crypto module.
-Encrypted using the GSK.
-Hardware Origin Key (HOK) A 4096 bit RSA private key used to sign certificates for other device key pairs, such as the TWC.
+Keys and CSPs CSP Type Generation Input / Output Storage Destruction Use Manufacturer's Integrity Certificate (MIC) RSA-4096 public key certificate Loaded at manufacturing Not Input or Output Flash memory in plaintext N/A Used in verifying Hardware Origin Certificates (HOCs), which are generated in response to a customer function call to provide proof of hardware origin.
+Manufacturers Verification Key (MVK) RSA-1024 public key Loaded at manufacturing Not Input or Output Flash memory in plaintext N/A 1024-bit public key counterpart to the Manufacturer's Signature Key (MSK) held at SafeNet AT.
+Used for key migration support for legacy HSMs Device Authentication Key (DAK) RSA 2048 bit private key ANSI X9.31 Not Input or Output Flash memory encrypted with GSK N/A 2048-bit RSA private key used for a specific PKI implementation requiring assurance that a key or a specific action originated within the hardware crypto module.
+Hardware Origin Key (HOK) RSA 4096 bit private key ANSI X9.31 Not Input or Output Flash memory encrypted with GSK N/A A 4096-bit RSA private key used to sign certificates for other device key pairs, such as the TWC.
 It is generated at the time the device is manufactured.
-Encrypted using the GSK and stored in the Param area.
-Hardware Origin Certificate (HOC) The X.509 public key certificate corresponding to the HOK.
+Hardware Origin Certificate (HOC) RSA-4096 public key certificate Loaded at manufacturing Not Input or Output Flash memory in plaintext N/A The X.509 public key certificate corresponding to the HOK.
 It is signed by the Manufacturer's Integrity Key (MIK) at the time the device is manufactured.
-Stored as plaintext in the Param area.
-DRBG Key 32 bytes AES key stored in the BBRAM of the internal security co- processor.
-Used in the implementation of the NIST SP 800-90 CTR (AES) DRBG.
-DRBG Seed Random seed data drawn from the Hardware RBG in the security co- processor and used to seed the implementation of the NIST SP 800-90 CTR (AES) DRBG.
-DRBG V Part of the secret state of the approved DRBG.
-The value is stored in the security co-processor as plaintext and is generated using the methods described in SP800-90.
-It is zeroized during a tamper event.
-DRBG Entropy Input The entropy value used to initialize the approved DRBG.
-The 48-byte value is stored ephemerally in memory of the security co-processor.
+DRBG Key AES-256 Hardware random source Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event 32 bytes AES key stored in the BBRAM of the internal security co-processor.
+Used in the implementation of the NIST SP 800-90A CTR (AES) DRBG.
+DRBG Seed 384 bits Hardware random source Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event Random seed data drawn from the Hardware RBG in the security co-processor and used to seed the implementation of the NIST SP 800-90A CTR (AES) DRBG.
+DRBG V 128 bits Hardware random source Not Input or Output Tamperable BBRAM in plaintext Zeroized as part of a tamper event Part of the secret state of the approved DRBG.
+The value is stored in the security co-processor as plaintext and is generated using the methods described in SP800-90A.
+DRBG Entropy Input 384 bits Hardware random Not Input or Output Tamperable BBRAM in Zeroized as part of The entropy value used to initialize the approved DRBG.
+The 48-byte value is stored